 - Puto Bumbong: Purple rice cakes steamed in bamboo tubes, often served with butter, sugar, and grated coconut.

-- Bibingka: A rice cake made with coconut milk, topped with salted eggs, grated coconut, and cheese.
+- Bibingka: Rice cake made with coconut milk, topped with salted eggs, grated coconut, and cheese.

 Recipe FAQs